Bang Bang Chicken Bowl: Quick and Flavorful Dinner Bliss

 - Preheat the oven: Set to 425°F (220°C).
 Look for: the oven reaching temperature before the chicken goes in, ensuring a crisp exterior.

 - Roast the chicken: Arrange the marinated thighs on a parchment‑lined baking sheet and roast for 20‑25 minutes, flipping halfway.
-Look for: a deep caramelized crust and internal temperature of 165°F (74°C).
+Look for: a deep caramelized crust and FDA safe cooking temperatures of 165°F (74°C).

 - Cook the rice: While the chicken roasts, simmer brown rice according to package directions (usually 20 minutes).
 Look for: each grain being separate and fluffy.